paul-hammant/tbd/content/continuous-integration/index.md

 That place has a name - a branch (or a branch of a fork the GitHub way).
 It is a perfect place to CI verify the commit before auto-merging it to the shared trunk (if you want to auto-merge after code review approvals).

-The new problem is how do you prevent that short-lived feature branch from sleepwalking into a long-lived feature branch with half a dozen developers keeping it from being 'complete' (somehow) and merged back.
-You can't with tools today, but it would be cool if you could have a ticking clock or count down on those branches at creation to enforce its 'temporary' intention.
+The new problem is how do you prevent that [short-lived feature branch](/short-lived-feature-branches/) from sleepwalking into a long-lived feature branch with half a dozen developers keeping it from being 'complete' (somehow) and merged back.
+You cannot with tools today, but it would be cool if you could have a ticking clock or count down on those branches at creation to enforce its 'temporary' intention.